 The data workspace enables users to import and export data from their project.
-This workspace is only available when the Legacy Compiler opt-in is disabled in project settings.

 Users can currently export all model data to CSV format on a per-scenario basis.
 Each element will be mapped to a column in the CSV, with one row of data per simulation tick.